JunyiChen-ai/WWW-2025/README.md

 - data      # dataloader of ExMRD
 ```

-## Dataset
+# Dataset

 We provide video IDs for each dataset in both temporal and five-fold splits.
 Due to copyright restrictions, the raw datasets are not included.
 You can obtain the datasets from their respective original project sites.

 ### FakeSV

-Access the full dataset from[ICTMCG/FakeSV: Official repository for "FakeSV: A Multimodal Benchmark with Rich Social Context for Fake News Detection on Short Video Platforms", AAAI 2023.](https://github.com/ICTMCG/FakeSV).
+Access the full dataset from [ICTMCG/FakeSV: Official repository for "FakeSV: A Multimodal Benchmark with Rich Social Context for Fake News Detection on Short Video Platforms", AAAI 2023.](https://github.com/ICTMCG/FakeSV).

 ### FakeTT